 A line can be straight, or a street, but the human heart, oh, no, it’s curved like a road through mountains.

 I'm bisexual and a bit of a genderfuck, a queer, sex and body positive feminist with a strong interest in gender and sexuality.
 I post and re-blog about LGBT issues, various aspects of gender and its fluidity, feminism, asexuality, bisexuality, and everything outside of the heternormative binaries.
-I occasionally post about anarchy.
 Enjoy!

 *Warning: I do post nudity and content about sexuality, if you are at work or under 18, you have been informed*